katsaii/gml-bone-animation/README.md

 This project for Gamemaker Studio 2 contains a diverse range of useful scripts for importing and manipulating skeletal animation sprites at runtime.

+This repo contains two projects: "V1" Is a more extensible, but slower, runtime; "V2" (In progress) Is a more compact and efficient runtime designed to get the most FPS out of your armatures.

+If you use "V1", you are able to make use of the decentralised nature of the runtime to create and manage your own armature data without the use of external software.

 ## Downloads

 Download the project file ([.zip](https://github.com/NuxiiGit/GML2DSkeletalAnimation/archive/master.zip)), or clone the project through git using: